Bharath-Ramamurthy/gen-apply/README.md

 Copyright © 2025 Bharath R. All rights reserved.

-This repository contains documentation and architectural information for educational and portfolio purposes.
-The production codebase is proprietary pending launch.

-For commercial inquiries or partnership opportunities: bharath.workmail@gmail.com

 ---

 <p align="center">
   <strong>Built with ❤️ by Bharath R</strong><br>
+  <em>Making job hunting efficient, one application at a time</em>
 </p>

 <p align="center">
-  ⭐ Star this repo if you find the architecture interesting!
+  ⭐ Star this repo if you find it useful!
 </p>